alixna444/We-Math2.0/README.md

 ---

-> 💥 💥 💥 Stay tuned for more updates!
-We are working on building native agentic model based on the Browser and more open-domain environments!
+> ✨ Stay tuned — we will continue to share updates as our work on multimodal reasoning progresses!

 - [**We-Math 2.0**](https://arxiv.org/abs/2407.01284) (Preprint 2025) - We-Math 2.0: A Versatile MathBook System for Incentivizing Visual Mathematical Reasoning
 - [**We-Math**](https://arxiv.org/abs/2407.01284) (ACL 2025) - We-Math: Does Your Large Multimodal Model Achieve Human-like Mathematical Reasoning?